Alro10/streamlit-time-series/README.md

-# streamlit Time Series API
+# streamlit time series API

+This is a basic API made using streamlit to analyze time series.

 ## Quick run